Taxation of income from renting out the property

 2. LEGAL ENTITY

-Income from the rental of property located in Spain is subject to tax in Spain, based on double taxation agreements between Spain and most European countries.
+Income from renting property located in Spain is subject to tax in Spain, based on double taxation agreements between Spain and most European countries.

-If the owner is a business, the income from the rental of the property is subject to the “Impuesto sobre Sociedades” (IS, Corporate Tax).
-The IS tax rate is usually 25%, but may vary depending on the amount of tax paid by the taxpayer and other factors.
-The tax base is the gross income from the rental of the property, from which the authorized costs and tax benefits can be deducted.
+If the owner is a business, rental income is subject to "Impuesto sobre Sociedades" (IS, Corporate Tax).
+The standard IS tax rate is 25%, but this may vary depending on various factors.
+The tax base is the gross rental income, from which authorized costs and tax benefits can be deducted.

 2.1 AS A BRANCH OF A DOMESTIC BUSINESS

-If you want to run a rental business in Spain, you can register your company in Spain.
-In case you already have a company established in your country, you can buy through your company, provided that it has been authorized in its articles of association to carry out rental activities.
-The company's founding document must be translated and a tax number must be obtained from the Spanish tax authorities.
+If you want to run a rental business in Spain, you can register your company there.
+If you already have a company in your country, you can buy through that company, provided it is authorized to carry out rental activities.
+The company's founding document must be translated, and a tax number obtained from the Spanish tax authorities.

-In the event that you wish to carry out a permanent business activity in Spain and, as in the previous case, you wish to employ material and/or human resources (employees, etc.) in Spain, you can choose to create an independent company in Spain, which is either a SL (Limited Company) or an SA ( Sociedad Anónima) can be.
-These are completely independent businesses, they will not operate as a "branch" or "subsidiary" of your company.
+If you wish to carry out a permanent business activity in Spain, you can establish an independent company in Spain, either as a SL (Limited Company) or SA (Sociedad Anónima).
+These are independent businesses and not branches or subsidiaries of your company.

-This business activity and the income and expenses it generates are subject to Spanish corporate tax at a rate of 25%.
-This tax is higher than income tax and has higher operating costs (accountant, tax advisors, etc.), but with all losses and expenses from the activity, it has a wide range of tax reductions.
+This business activity and its income and expenses are subject to Spanish corporate tax at a rate of 25%.
+Although the tax is higher than income tax, you can benefit from a broader range of tax deductions for losses and expenses from the activity.

 Share this article